 Welcome to part two of our article on UNESCO World Heritage sites in Turkey.

-If you missed part one, you can read it at the link below.
+If you missed part one, you can read it here:

 Great Mosque and Hospital of Divriği